Cyriaque Lamar

 When her eyes opened, her head was sailing through the air.

-With an arterial geyser, Dorset’s decapitated corpse slumped off the log, her gullet grinders chomping out of postmortem reflex.
+There was an arterial geyser, and her body slumped off the log, gullet grinders chomping out of postmortem reflex.

 Her sisters quit their bicker.